Buyers club: AIDS epidemic

 In the early days of the HIV/AIDS epidemic, AIDS buyers clubs became important as a means of obtaining medications not yet approved by the FDA that members thought might be useful in treating HIV and opportunistic infections.
+The buyers clubs provided medical care seen to many as necessary for survival.
 The first and largest of these was the People With AIDS Health Group (PWA Health Group), founded in 1986 by Thomas Hannan, Joseph Sonnabend, and Michael Callen.
 AIDS buyers clubs distributed such unapproved drugs as ribavirin, dextran sulfate, and DCNB (dinitrochlorobenzene), as well as cheaper pirated versions of zidovudine (AZT), which was the first antiretroviral drug that was FDA-approved for the treatment of HIV and AIDS in 1987.
 AIDS buyers clubs also distributed information about the disease and drug developments, and became an important source of AIDS treatment education and advocacy.
 An example of an AIDS buyers club was drawn to wider prominence with the 2013 film release Dallas Buyers Club.

+The clubs were technically independent from one another but would aid each other in circulation of product or inform each other on sources to obtain products.
+The Ft.
+Lauderdale Principles was an ethical code established by the Ft.
+Lauderdale buyers club, including a requirement to provide products at the “lowest possible cost”.
+Most clubs subscribed to this ethical code, making the primary goal of these buyers clubs not to be profit, but rather providing potentially life-saving services to their members.

+Buyers clubs were controversial among medical professionals, due to the dissemination of drugs that did not have FDA approval (but were tested beforehand for purity and analysis).
+Many with HIV/AIDS saw the resources provided by buyers clubs as the only option against a fatal disease during a time of federal inactivity.
+Ron Woodroof, founder of the Dallas buyers club, was once quoted as saying, “Dammit … I don’t see how anything can be more toxic than HIV itself.
+I have taken chances that have almost killed me and I will keep on taking them.
+I have nothing to lose."